VirtusLab/foostour/README.md

-### Intro
-We do value Clean Code and hope that you do too.

-**_Refactor the app to make its code clean_**.
-While doing so try to also apply, where applicable, design principles and patterns known to you.
-They may be SOLID, GRASP patterns, Design Patterns, etc. Whatever will make the code easier to change, test, and understand.

 ### About the app
 Our friend wants to organize a Foosball tournament at her work, but there are many single players who need a teammate.
 While preparing a lunch she wrote a simple